pulakk/blog/remote-camera/index.md

 If you want to manually check the supported protocol in your modem, you can send AT commands to communicate with the Dongle.
-This is not a mandatory step as you can simply try the tutorials mentioned above and see which one works, but it might help you get a direction on where to start first.
+This is not a mandatory step as you can simply try the tutorials mentioned above and see which one works, but it might help you get a direction on which one to try first.
 The OpenWRT tutorial on sending [AT Commands](https://openwrt.org/docs/guide-user/network/wan/wwan/at_commands) to your router can help you get started.
 You can use `lsusb` command from the OpenWRT terminal and the `dmesg` command to access kernel logs to see if your USB Dongle is able to connect